Disclaimer: This is Untrue.

 *

-"Shinran in Wikipedia"
+"Shinran on Wikipedia"

 https://en.wikipedia.org/wiki/Shinran